TimeCubed/nvim/README.md

 stuff is in `lua/core/`, where you'll also find a `keymaps.lua` and a `options.lua` file.
 These have the keymap config, and miscellaneous options respectively.

+**Note:** This config *does not work with neovim versions older than neovim v0.11.0*.
+You could modify it to work with anything older, as the only real neovim v0.11.0 features this current config uses are the new LSP config options in `lua/plugins/nvim-lspconfig.lua`.

 # Installation

 If you want to use this config, all you have to do is go to where your neovim config folder is